 Optimization of Control Parameters of Vehicle Air-Conditioning System for Maximum Efficiency 2020-01-1242

 Modern automotive heating, ventilation, and air-conditioning (HVAC) systems have multiple and often redundant actuators.
-In order to maximize HVAC efficiency, it is necessary to design a control system that optimally synthesizes multiple control actions while satisfying control set points and system hardware-related constraints.
-To this end, an optimization approach to control system design is proposed in this paper and demonstrated for a generic HVAC system.
-The paper first outlines a nonlinear 12th-order HVAC dynamics model that is based on the moving-boundary method.
-Then, the HVAC control system is defined, which combines proportional-integral (PI) feedback controllers commanding the compressor speed and expansion valve setpoints, and open-loop actions of condenser and blower fans.
-Next, a three-stage optimization approach is proposed consisting of the following steps: (i) rough optimization of all the aforementioned control inputs in an open-loop manner, (ii) feedback controllers’ parameter optimization, and (iii) refined optimization of the two open-loop control inputs while having the closed-loop controllers running.
-The first-stage optimization is aimed at finding a rough estimate of control vector containing all control inputs, which maximizes the system efficiency (i.e. HVAC coefficient of performance, COP) while satisfying relaxed control set point and safety-related constraints (related to regulation of superheat temperature).
-In the second stage, the closed-loop controller parameters are optimized for the operating point obtained in the first stage and using a discrete-time model of closed-loop system, with the aim to provide a favorable trade-off between the control error suppression and control effort/energy.
-The third stage includes refined optimization of control system open-loop inputs to maximize efficiency, where firmer thermal comfort and safety-related constraints are provided by closed-loop control system.
-The optimizations are conducted by using state-of-the-art multi-objective genetic algorithm MOGA-II incorporated within modeFrontier environment.
-Finally, the optimization procedure is carried out for multiple control set points, in order to provide control parameter maps to be used in the form of a gain-scheduling algorithm.
-Analysis of optimization computational efficiency shows that a substantially improved computational speed is achieved when using the proposed, comprehensive three-stage optimization approach when compared to using only the first stage one.
+Design of a control system that optimally synthesizes multiple control actions while satisfying control set points and system hardware-related constraints is necessary to maximize HVAC efficiency.
+To this end, an optimization approach to control system design is proposed in this paper and demonstrated for a generic air-conditioning (A/C) system.
+The paper first outlines a nonlinear 12th-order A/C dynamics model based on the moving-boundary method.
+Then, the A/C control system is defined, which combines feedback controllers commanding the compressor speed and expansion valve opening, and open-loop actions of condenser and blower fans.
+Next, a three-stage, multi-objective genetic algorithm-based approach of control system optimization is proposed.
+The first-stage is aimed at finding a rough estimate of all control inputs, which maximizes the A/C system efficiency while satisfying relaxed control set point constraints.
+In the second stage, the closed-loop controller parameters are optimized for the operating point obtained in the first stage with the aim to provide a favorable trade-off between the control error suppression and control effort.
+The third stage includes refined optimization of fans open-loop actions to maximize efficiency, where firmer thermal comfort and safety-related constraints are provided by feedback controllers.
+Finally, the optimization procedure is carried out for multiple control set points to provide control parameter maps, which are aimed to be used in the form of a gain-scheduling algorithm.
+Analysis of optimization computational efficiency shows that a substantial improvement is achieved with the proposed, comprehensive three-stage approach when compared to using only the first stage one.